Japan revises Fukushima cleanup plan, delays key steps

 MORE THAN 4,700 UNITS OF FUEL IN POOLS

-Fuel rods removal at No. 1 reactor pool will begin sometime in 2027-2028, after debris is cleaned up and a huge rooftop cover installed to contain radioactive dust.
+Fuel rod removal at the Unit 1 reactor pool will begin sometime in 2027-2028, after debris is cleaned up and a huge rooftop cover installed to contain radioactive dust.
 Fuel removal at Unit 2 pool is to begin in 2024-2026.
-Work at No. 3 reactor pool began in April 2019 and all 566 units will be removed by March 2021.
+Work at the Unit 3 reactor pool began in April 2019 and all 566 units will be removed by March 2021.
 TEPCO has emptied the pool at Unit 4, which was offline and only suffered building damage, and aims to have all remaining rods in reactor pools removed by 2031 for safer storage in dry casks.

 ———